Back

 Prop Firm Challenges Explained

-• In this phase, traders aim to reach a profit target—usually between 5% and 10%—within a set period while following strict loss and drawdown limits.
-This phase tests their ability to make consistent profits while managing risk effectively.
+• One step challenges: In a one step challenge, traders aim to reach a profit target, usually between 5% and 10% within a set period while following strict loss and drawdown limits.
+This challenge type tests your ability to make consistent profits while managing trading risks with no room for error.

 Evaluation Process and Revenue Impact